Fenrir Code Audit Tool

 - [Java Parser](https://github.com/smacker/go-tree-sitter-java) - Java language parsing support

-## New Features Added
+## New Feature Added

-Support for multiple code sources:
+Supports multiple code sources:

-- ZIP archive URL download
+ZIP compressed package URL download

-- Git repository cloning
+Git repository clone

-- Automatic download/clone of code
+Automatically download/clone code

-- Automatic configuration file path setup
+Automatically set the configuration file path

-- Return audit results
+Return audit results

 -----------------------------------

-Major modifications and new features:
+Main modifications and new features:

-Tool Dependencies:
+Tool dependencies:

-- code_search and class_hierarchy: Only available after AST initialization, will wait until ready.
+code_search and class_hierarchy: Only available after AST initialization, will wait until ready

-Start the server (without a local repository):
+Start the server (no local repository):

 ```bash